Braces for Adults Over 50, Why It Is Not Too Late

 Dr. Norman Nagel, an orthodontist who has practiced in Simi Valley and Thousand Oaks, Calif., for 43 years, sees plenty of older adults.
 “Adult patients now consume between 45 to 55 percent of our practice, with many over 50, and a growing number over 70.
 My oldest patient was 92,” says Nagel.
 “At this point in life, people see things changing in their mouth structure and in their smile, and decide to do something about it.”

 As we age, teeth move and change, suffering wear and tear from biting and chewing.
 Gradual bone loss in the jaw can push teeth inwards, crowding them and sometimes affecting the way we speak.
-Crooked teeth and poorly aligned bites aren’t just cosmetic concerns.
-They’re associated with increased gum and bone loss, tooth decay, erosion of tooth enamel, headaches and jaw joint pain.
+Crooked teeth are associated with increased gum and bone loss, tooth decay, erosion of tooth enamel, headaches and jaw joint pain.

 While older patients often embark on orthodontic treatments to revamp their pearly whites, many end up in the orthodontist’s chair after learning that improving their smile can also improve their health, says Dr. Nahid Maleki.
 While her Washington, D.C., practice has always been about 30 percent adults, Maleki says lately she has been seeing a steady increase of patients in their 50s, 60s and 70s wanting to correct orthodontic problems that cause them discomfort.